danilloac/Index-do-Instagram/README.md

-# Index-do-Instagram
+# Clone Instagram
-Recriando a página inicial do instagram
+Recriando a página inicial do Instagram.